Admission to Hocking Hills State Park is free.

 - Web: Click here

-Hocking Hills State Parks: This is probably the purest and most beautiful natural landscape in Ohio.
+Hocking Hills State Park is probably the purest and most beautiful natural landscape in Ohio.
 In fact, unless you’ve been there, you wouldn’t believe that such a breathtaking place could be found in Ohio.
-Hocking Hills, located in southeastern Ohio, features extraordinarily picturesque caves, waterfalls, forest, gorges, abundant wildlife, rock outcrops and elevated views.
+Hocking Hills, located in southeastern Ohio, features extraordinarily picturesque caves, waterfalls, forest, gorges, abundant wildlife, rock outcrops, and elevated views.
 The featured attractions are as follows:

 - Old Man’s Cave: Most people talk of Hocking Hills and Old Man’s Cave synonymously.
-It is a long stretch of valley that basically has it all.
-From the rocky cavernous terrain along Old Man’s Cave to streams, cliffs, undercut rock, waterfall and plant life.
+It is a long stretch of the valley that basically has it all.
+From the rocky cavernous terrain along with Old Man’s Cave to streams, cliffs, undercut rock, waterfall, and plant life.

 - Rock House: No, no music here.
 Instead, it is basically a cave/cliff with natural window views through the rock.
 Inside, you may feel like this is a house that could have been used on The Flintstones.
 It has a spectacular view of the greenery and valley resting far below.

 - Cedar Falls: This is a great place to relax and enjoy the rhythm of the pounding water.
 It has moss-covered cliffs and plenty of natural beauty surrounding the area.